-A dry itchy beard doesn’t happen by chance.
+A dry itchy beard does not happen by chance.
 It takes days of ignorance and reluctance to properly care for the facial hair and the skin underneath to turn a once luscious man mane into a living scouring pad.

-Having a super dry, itchy skin under your beard and white flakes over it are the last thing you want when growing your facial hair.
-Unfortunately, it happens to most men on their journey to grow a beard.
-Not only does a dry, itchy skin affect the feel and overall look of your beard but it also takes a toll on your confidence and encourages you to rethink your decision to grow a beard.
+Having super dry, itchy skin under your beard and white flakes over it are the last things you want when growing your facial hair.
+Unfortunately, it happens to most men on their journey to grow a beard first time.
+Does dry, itchy not only skin affect the feel and overall look of your beard but also take a toll on your confidence and encourage you to rethink your decision to grow a beard?

-But don’t worry!
-Taming the skin under your facial hair and other symptoms like beard dandruff, itchiness, split ends and brittleness is as easy as introducing a moisturizing practice into your daily beard care routine.
+However, do not worry!
+Taming the skin under your facial hair and other symptoms like beard dandruff, itchiness, split ends, and brittleness is as easy as introducing, a moisturizing practice into your daily beard care routine.

-But before dwelling into the specifics of moisturizing your dry skin and scruffy facial hair, let’s first understand what causes dry skin under your beard in the first place.
+However, before dwelling on the specifics of moisturizing your dry skin and scruffy facial hair, let us first understand what causes dry skin under your beard in the first place.

-Most of the times, it is your facial hair why your skin feels itchy and why there are always dandruff flakes in your beard.
-To understand how it exactly happens, let’s take a closer look at the three main parts involved in this issue: The hair, the hair follicle and the sebaceous gland.
+Most of the time, it is your facial hair why your skin feels itchy, and why there are always dandruff flakes in your beard.
+To understand how it exactly happens, let us take a closer look at the three main parts involved in this issue: The hair, the hair follicle, and the sebaceous gland.

-The hair follicle is the part of your skin which brings cells together to form hair and provides necessary nutrients for hair growth.
-Attached to the upper side of the hair follicle is the sebaceous gland which produces an oily, waxy matter, called sebum, to lubricate the skin and hair.
+The hair follicle is the part of your skin that brings cells together to form hair and provides the necessary nutrients for hair growth.
+Attached to the upper side of the hair follicle is the sebaceous gland, which produces an oily, waxy matter, called sebum, to lubricate the skin and hair.
 This lubricating oil provides your skin and hair the moisture they need to stay healthy.

-Besides, there are some other factors that can also trigger dryness, beardruff and beard itch:
+Besides, some other factors can also trigger dryness, beardruff, and beard itch:

 - Washing your facial hair with warm water or indulging in long, hot showers can take all the sebum or natural oils off your skin, leaving it dry and itchy.

-- Washing your beard with your regular bathing soap or body wash, which contain strong chemicals, can strip your skin of its natural oils and draw all the moisture out of it.
+- Washing your beard with your regular bathing soap or body wash, which contains strong chemicals, can strip your skin of its natural oils and draw all the moisture out of it.

-- A cold, windy weather can also be the cause of loss of moisture in your skin, making it dry and flaky.
+- Cold, windy weather can also be the cause of loss of moisture in your skin, making it dry and flaky.

-- Blow drying your beard after a wash instead of drying its off with a towel in the long-term can make your facial hair frizzy, dry and brittle.
+- Blow-drying your beard after a wash instead of drying it off with a towel in the long term can make your facial hair frizzy, dry, and brittle.

 - There are studies that have shown that stress and lack of sleep can play a major role in skin-related issues like dryness and dandruff.

-No matter what causes the skin under your beard to dry out and the beard itself to look flaky, you must act immediately to restore your skin’s moisture and prevent dryness from affecting your beard health, appearance and growth.
+No matter what causes the skin under your beard to dry out and the beard itself to look flaky, you must act immediately to restore your skin’s moisture and prevent dryness from affecting your beard’s health, appearance, and growth.

-Here’s a rundown on a few tips that will help you moisturize your beard and the skin underneath.
+Here’s a rundown of a few tips that will help you how to moisturize the skin under a beard your beard and best way to moisturize skin under beard.

 Besides, regular brushing will help evenly distribute the natural oils that your skin produces, making your hair softer.
 Brushing your hair daily in the same direction will also make it accustomed to growing in the same direction, allowing you to style your beard your way.

-UncleTony beard oil is infused with an exclusive formula made in France which meets your beard’s daily maintenance requirements.
-This all-in-one solution caters to a number of requirements of maintaining and growing a healthy beard.
+UncleTony beard oil for men is infused with an exclusive formula made in France, which meets your beard’s daily maintenance requirements.
+This all-in-one solution caters to a number of requirements for maintaining and growing a healthy beard.

-- Facial hair moisturizer: Just like the hair on your head, facial hair can become brittle, dry and lustreless when exposed to the blistering sun, whipping wind and elements like bathing soap, shower gel and body shampoo.
-UncleTony beard oil contains organic sunflower oil which helps to naturally rehydrate and soften your wild mane.
+Just like the hair on your head, facial hair can become brittle, dry, and lustreless when exposed to the blistering sun, whipping wind, and elements like bathing soap, shower gel, and body shampoo.
+UncleTony beard oil contains organic sunflower oil, which helps to naturally rehydrate and soften your wild mane.

-- Pleasant Masculine scent: The odour of your sweat, the food you eat, and other environmental aromas can easily get trapped in your otherwise healthy beard and make it feel dirty and unkept.
-Scented with light and naturally aromatic ingredients, UncleTony beard oil comes to the rescue of a bad-smelling beard and masks the unpleasant beard odours with masculine fragrances.
+The odor of your sweat, the food you eat, and other environmental aromas can easily get trapped in your otherwise healthy beard and make it feel dirty and unkempt.
+Scented with light and natural aromatic ingredients, UncleTony beard oil comes to the rescue of a bad-smelling beard and masks the unpleasant beard odors with masculine fragrances.

-In order for your moisturizer or beard oil to fully work its magic, it is important that it penetrates your skin.
-Applying a moisturizer or other beard care products on a skin with dirt, debris and natural oil build-ups, can result in clogged pores and reduce the effectiveness of the product.
+In order for your moisturizer or beard oil to fully work its magic, it is important that it penetrate your skin.
+Applying a moisturizer or other beard care products on the skin with dirt, debris, and natural oil build-ups, can result in clogged pores and reduce the effectiveness of the product.
 That said, washing your face thoroughly before moisturizing is an inevitable part of beard care and maintenance.

-Now, giving your beard a good wash doesn’t mean cleansing it with a good amount of quality shampoo or a bathing soap or whatever fancy cleansing product you get your hands on.
+Now, giving your beard a good wash does not mean cleansing it with a good amount of quality shampoo or bathing soap, or whatever fancy cleansing product you get your hands on.

 Remember that your facial skin is different from the skin on the rest of your body and so are the cleansing products formulated for them.
-A regular shampoo contains several chemicals to particularly treat the hair on your head.
-Using the same on your facial hair can strip all the natural oils of your face, causing your skin to lose moisture and become dry and itchy.
-Using a bar soap will do no good either.
+The regular shampoo contains several chemicals to particularly treat the hair on your head.
+Using the same on your facial hair can strip all the natural oils off your face, causing your skin to lose moisture and become dry and itchy.
+Using bar soap will do no good either.

 We recommend you try UncleTony beard wash online which is infused with all-natural ingredients with revitalizing properties to keep your beard looking clean and smooth.

 Growing a full, healthy beard calls for regular care and proper maintenance.
-Now that you have known a number of reasons why your skin may be flaking and feeling itchy and have a handful of tips on how you can combat the symptoms of dry skin and beard, take the time to get into the discipline of maintaining your bristle.
+Now that you know a number of reasons why your skin may be flaking and feeling itchy and have a handful of tips on how to keep the skin under your beard healthy, how to moisturize skin under beard, how to care for skin under beard, how to moisturize beard you can combat the symptoms of dry skin and beard, you will also find some tips to fix a patchy beard.
+Take the time to get into the discipline of maintaining your bristles.